sasankreddy/sasankreddy/README.md

 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/sasank-reddy-annareddy/)

 ### 👥 Looking for Collaboration
-- I am actively seeking a skilled **React Frontend Developer** to collaborate with on my current project.
+- I am actively seeking a skilled **Frontend Developer** to collaborate with on my current project.
 If you're passionate about building scalable, user-friendly interfaces and want to contribute to an innovative business idea, feel free to reach out!

 ### 📫 Contact Me